 Historically, liquid funds have been found to generate returns in the range of 7%-9%.
 It is way higher than the mere 4% returns obtained on savings bank account.
 Even though the returns on liquid funds are not guaranteed, in most of the cases they have delivered positive returns upon redemption.

-Liquid funds charge a fee to manage your money called as expense ratio.
+Liquid funds charge a fee to manage your money called an expense ratio.
 Till now SEBI had mandated the upper limit of expense ratio to be 2.25%.
-Considering the hold till maturity strategy of fund manager, liquid funds maintain a lower expense ratio to provide relatively higher returns over a short period of time.
+Considering the hold till maturity strategy of the fund manager, liquid funds maintain a lower expense ratio to provide relatively higher returns over a short period of time.

 d.
 Investment Horizon

 Liquid funds are exclusively meant to invest surplus cash over a very short period of time say up to 3 months.
-Such a short horizon helps to realise the full potential of the underlying securities.
+Such a short horizon helps to realize the full potential of the underlying securities.
 In case you have a longer investment horizon of up to 1 year, then you may consider investing in ultra-short term funds to get relatively higher returns.

 e.
 Financial Goals